Rubiksman78/RenAI-Chat/README.md

 ## :eyeglasses: How to add chatbot models

+- Check the [wiki](https://github.com/Rubiksman78/RenAI-Chat/wiki/Chatbots-info) to setup your GPU and for pratical info about chatbots to use
 - On Huggingface website go to the model page, for example `https://huggingface.co/PygmalionAI/pygmalion-2.7b`

 - Follow the instructions to download the model like this on your Command Prompt or Powershell opened wherever you want: